VIVEKCHOWDARI10/Hotstar-Project/README.md

  - http://hotstar.cloudaseem.com:443
 ```
 for remaining exporters : ( no need of application url as these monitors machine itself )

+Prometheus and Node Exporter are running on the SAME EC2 machine then
+targets: ['localhost:9100']
 ``` bash
 - job_name: 'node_exporter'
     static_configs: